Cluster 3: Interpret linear models. (Algebra 1 - Major Cluster)Archived

 Spaghetti Trend:

-This lesson consists of using data to make scatter plots, interpret slope and the y-intercept and to make predictions about the line of best fit using the slope intercept form.
+This lesson consists of using data to make scatter plots, identify the line of fit, write its equation, and then interpret the slope and the y-intercept in context.
+Students will also use the line of fit to make predictions.

 Type: Lesson Plan